-- 9 October 2019: Sneak preview of the cover for The Other You, the new thriller out in January 2020:
+- 9 October 2019: Sneak preview of the cover for The Other You, the new thriller out on 9 January 2020:

-- 18 July 2019: J.S.Monroe appears on the pace panel at this year’s Harrogate Crime Writing Festival with Steve Cavanagh, Rachel Abbott and Shari Lapena, chaired by Mark Lawson
+- 18 July 2019: J.S.Monroe appears on the pace panel at this year’s Harrogate Crime Writing Festival with Steve Cavanagh, Rachel Abbott and Shari Lapena, chaired my Mark Lawson.

 - 17 June 2019: Interview with The Strand in the US about The Last Thing She Remembers